tdimiduk/clifun/README.md

 You define the inputs to your program in the form of a (possibly nested) attrs class (dataclass). `clattr` will collect the fields of that class from command line arguments, environment variables and config files.

-In the simplest form, let's consider a case where you are writing a program that wants two inputs
+In the simplest form, let's consider a case where you are writing a program that wants two inputs of which one is optional

 ```
+import attr
+import clattr

 @attr.s(auto_attribs=True, frozen=True)
-class Foo:
+class Basic:
     a: int
-    b: str
+    b: str = "not provided"

+def my_program(data: Basic):
+    # Your actual program will go here.
+For this example we just print the input.
+    print(data)

+if __name__ == "__main__":
+    data = clattr.build(Basic)
+    my_program(data)
 ```

 This could be invoked as
 ```
-python example.py --a 1 --b hi
+python examples/basic.py --a 1 --b hi
 ```
-datacli will construct this object
+clattr will construct this object
 ```
-Foo(a=1, b='hi')
+Basic(a=1, b='hi')
 ```
 Which you can then pass into the rest of your code as you please.
 The example simply prints it and then exits.